angelajholden/coming-soon/README.md

-# Deploy a Website with Digital Ocean 💧 LAMP + rsync + DNS Setup
+# How to Deploy a Website to Digital Ocean 💧 LAMP + rsync + DNS Setup

 ## Login + Setup